hissohathair/mumpsimus/README.md

 The original idea was a tool for debugging during web development.
 If that's your thing then check out the Charles Web Development Proxy.
 It's very handy.
-Mumpsimus is still a toy.
+Mumpsimus is a hacking toy.

 How it Works